risk-first/website/bets/Coding-Bets.md

 [Complexity Risk](../risks/Complexity-Risk.md) is the risk of your project failing due to the weight of complexity in the codebase, and its resistance to change and comprehension.
 Fred Brooks' calls this mode of failure _the tar pit_:

-> " Large and small, massive or wiry, team after team has become entangled in the tar.
+> "Large and small, massive or wiry, team after team has become entangled in the tar.
 No one thing seems to cause the difficulty - any particular paw can be pulled away.
-But the accumulation of simultaneous and interacting factors brings slower and slower motion. " - [Frederick P. Brooks, _The Mythical Man-Month_](https://www.amazon.com/Mythical-Man-Month-Software-Engineering-Anniversary/dp/0201835959)
+But the accumulation of simultaneous and interacting factors brings slower and slower motion." - [Frederick P. Brooks, _The Mythical Man-Month_](https://www.amazon.com/Mythical-Man-Month-Software-Engineering-Anniversary/dp/0201835959)

 Refactoring is the notion that we can escape the tar pit by making our codebase simpler: If _project agility_ is some function of [Complexity Risk](../risks/Complexity-Risk.md) and your team's talent, the bet here is that you can trade some time _now_ on to move to a place of lower [Complexity Risk](../risks/Complexity-Risk.md), making it easier for the developers to _get stuff done_ in the future.